Project-MONAI/tutorials/generative/3d_ldm/README.md

 # 3D Latent Diffusion Example
-This folder contains an example to train and validate a 3D latent diffusion model on Brats data using multi-gpu.
-It adds support of multi-gpu training with distributed data parallel based on a single GPU tutorial https://github.com/Project-MONAI/GenerativeModels/blob/main/tutorials/generative/3d_ldm/3d_ldm_tutorial.ipynb
+This folder contains an example for training and validating a 3D Latent Diffusion Model on Brats data.
+The example includes support for multi-GPU training with distributed data parallelism based on a tutorial designed for a single GPU. https://github.com/Project-MONAI/GenerativeModels/blob/main/tutorials/generative/3d_ldm/3d_ldm_tutorial.ipynb

-The workflow of latent diffusion model is shown in the following figure.
-It first trains an autoencoder in pixel space that can encode the images into latent features.
-Then it trains a diffusion model in latent space that can denoise the noisy latent features.
-During inference, it first generates latent features from random noise through multiple steps of denoising using the trained diffusion model, then decodes the latent features into images using the trained autoencoder.
+The workflow of the Latent Diffusion Model is depicted in the figure below.
+It begins by training an autoencoder in pixel space to encode images into latent features.
+Following that, it trains a diffusion model in the latent space to denoise the noisy latent features.
+During inference, it first generates latent features from random noise by applying multiple denoising steps using the trained diffusion model.
+Finally, it decodes the denoised latent features into images using the trained autoencoder.
 <p align="center">
   <img src="./figs/ldm.png" alt="latent diffusion scheme")
 </p>